• Skip to primary navigation

 MAKE THE CAKE

-Preheat the oven to 350°F and generously spray three 8- or 9-inch round cake pans (or you can do this with one cake pan, baking one at a time) with cooking spray.
+Preheat the oven to 350 degrees F and generously spray three 8- or 9-inch round cake pans (or you can do this with one cake pan, baking one at a time) with cooking spray.

-Using a stand mixer fitted with the paddle attachment (or a large mixing bowl with a hand mixer), combine the butter, sugars, eggs, vanilla and sour cream and beat on medium speed until creamy and free of lumps.
+Using a stand mixer fitted with the paddle attachment (or a large bowl with a hand mixer), combine the butter, sugars, room temperature eggs, vanilla extract and sour cream and beat on medium speed until creamy and free of lumps.

 wet ingredients in a mixing bowl unmixed

-In a separate bowl, combine the flour, cocoa powder, baking powder, baking soda, salt and espresso powder.
+In a separate bowl, combine the dry ingredients: flour, cocoa powder, baking powder, baking soda, salt and espresso powder.
 Mix well.
-Gradually add to the butter mixture and beat on medium speed until just combined.
+Gradually add to the butter-egg mixture and beat on medium speed until just combined.
 Pour the espresso shots into a liquid measuring cup.

 Add water to make 1 cup total.
-Add the espresso-water mixture to the mixing bowl, along with the buttermilk, and mix on medium speed for 90 seconds.
-In a small bowl, combine the chocolate chips and 1 tablespoon flour and stir until the chip are well-coated.
+Add the espresso-water mixture to the mixing bowl, along with the buttermilk, and mix on high speed for 90 seconds.
+In a small bowl, combine the chocolate chunks or chips and 1 tablespoon flour and stir until the chip are well-coated.
 Add to the mixing bowl and stir until just combined.

 three plastic bowls holding chocolate cake batter